kiraboprice/Gezako/README.md

 When new changes are added to master, they need to be deployed to prod.
 This is currently a manual process.
 To deploy to prod, branch off master and create a new release branch with format release-1.2

+DB Indices
-- check to see if there are any new db indices set up staging which need to be added to prod
+- check to see if there are any new db indices set up staging which need to be added to prod if there are new db indices, attempt to access them locally by first changing the fbConfig to the prod config.
+You can then follow the firestore links in the logs to help you auto set up the indices

 - update the firebase config in fbConfig.js to point to prod config
 - use firebase prod config inorder to push functions to correct project:
 `firebase use prod` - probably not needed (taken care of by firebase deploy?)